skyloo69/Vita3K-Android/README.md

 ## Supporters
 Thank you to the supporters and to all those who support us on our [ko-fi](https://ko-fi.com/vita3K).
-* Among them, those who subscribed to the Nibble Tier and upper: **j0hnnybrav0, Mored4u, TacoOblivion, Undeadbob, uplush and ikhoeyZX**
+* Among them, those who subscribed to the Nibble Tier and upper: **j0hnnybrav0, Mored4u, TacoOblivion, Undeadbob, uplush**

 ## Note
 The purpose of this emulator is not to enable illegal activity.
 You can dump games from a Vita by using [NoNpDrm](https://github.com/TheOfficialFloW/NoNpDrm) or [FAGDec](https://github.com/CelesteBlue-dev/PSVita-RE-tools/tree/master/FAGDec/build).
 You can get homebrew programs from [VitaDB](https://vitadb.rinnegatamante.it/).